-The results on table 1 above revealed that majority of teachers 154 (77%) Out of 200 were aware of the infusion of EE in the Nigerian primary school Curriculum.
-Only 46 (23%) were not aware of the infusion of EE in the Nigerian primary school curriculum.
+The results on Table 1 revealed that majority of teachers 154 (77%) out of 200 were aware of the incorporation of EE in the Nigerian primary school Curriculum.
+Only 46 (23%) were not aware of the incorporation of EE in the Nigerian primary school curriculum.

-The second research question was asked to ascertain whether teachers did teach the EE infused in the Nigerian primary school curriculum or not.
-The findings is presented on table 2 below;
+The second research question was asked to ascertain whether teachers did teach the EE incorporated in the Nigerian primary school curriculum or not.
+The findings are presented on Table 2.